Thuidium Delicatulum - Common Fern Moss

 The Thuidium Delicatulum, or Common Fern Moss, is often found in hillsides, wooded areas, near streams, swamps, and even on cliffs and rock formations.
 It grows all around the United States.
 It does best in the eastern and northern United States, although it has been known to thrive in other areas.
 This moss is often used by birds for nesting materials and provides a habitat for various lizards and other small animals as well.

 This plant likes medium shade or partial sun.
 It wants to be in moist to wet areas and grows best in acidic soil or humus.
 It needs protection from winds.
 Like many types of moss, the Delicate Fern Moss also likes to thrive on rotting logs and wooded ravines.
-These areas provide nice, moist, shaded areas the plant thrives.
+These areas provide beautiful, moist, shaded regions the plant thrives.